Please note: this course description is not fully up-to-date for the academic year 2021-2022. Updates will be published shortly.

 PowerPoints and PDF links on Blackboard

-For questions about the course, please contact the course coordinators:
+For questions about the content of the course, please contact the course coordinators: